DhanalakshmiTanneeru26/dhanalakshmiTanneeru26/README.md

 - 💬 Ask me about My journey into programming and tips for beginners!
 - 📫 How to reach me: Feel free to drop me an email at dhanalakshmi810662.email@example.com.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:  I'm also passionate about photography and love capturing moments in nature!
+- ⚡ Fun fact:  I'm also passionate about photography and love capturing moments in nature!😊